Publisher: Penguin Random House India

-Mir was the first major poet to demonstrate the hidden beauty and grandeur of the Urdu language.
-From the raw Braj vernacular in Agra to the Indianized Persian sophistication of Delhi and the mellow sweetness of Awadhi in Lucknow, Mir covered the whole spectrum.
-Mir took half-baked Rekhta of the mid-eighteenth century to new heights, and with this, he reached the pinnacle of literary Urdu’s poetic and creative journey.
+Mir was the first major poet to demonstrate the hidden beauty and genius of the Urdu language.
+From the raw Braj of Agra to the sophisticated Persian of Delhi, and the mellow Awadhi of Lucknow, he wove them all into his verse.
+He took the half-baked Rekhta of the mid-eighteenth century to new heights, reaching the pinnacle of literary Urdu’s poetic and creative journey.

 With a substantial selection of Mir’s most memorable ghazals, The Hidden Garden introduces readers to the life and poetry of the grossly misunderstood poet.
 This book is the perfect read for lovers of poetry and Urdu alike.